 In the old days, you could go to the corner store and pick up a copy of “The Amazing Spider-Man” or “The Incredible Hulk,” and enjoy it in all of its newsprint, full-colored glory.
-That hasn’t changed -- comics are still being printed, and collectors still love those pages, even if they seal the book up in a plastic envelope so its future value isn’t damaged by dog-eared, stained pages.
+That hasn’t changed — comics are still being printed and collectors still love those pages, even if they seal the book up in a plastic envelope so its future value isn’t damaged by dog-eared, stained pages.

 From Stanley Lieber to Stan Lee

-Fate stepped in when his uncle got him a job as an errand boy for Timely Comics, which in the ’60s would evolve into the Marvel Comics empire Lee would one day make famous.
-But his first job was to make sure the artists' inkwells were full and they had their lunch.
-But it didn’t take long for Lee’s genius to show.
-By May 1941 -- just months before Japan’s attack on Pearl Harbor -- Lee made his debut with filler copy for “Captain America Foils the Traitor’s Revenge” in Captain America Comics No. 3, using the name Stan Lee, which he later made his legal name.
+Fate soon stepped in when his uncle got him a job as an errand boy for Timely Comics, which in the ’60s would evolve into the Marvel Comics empire Lee would one day make famous.
+But his first job was to make sure the artists’ had their lunches and their inkwells were full.
+It didn’t take long for Lee’s genius to show, though.
+By May 1941, just months before Japan’s attack on Pearl Harbor, Lee made his debut with filler copy for “Captain America Foils the Traitor’s Revenge” in Captain America Comics No. 3, using the pen name, “Stan Lee,” which he would later make his legal name.